Algosystems-SA/Bulk-Network-Devices-Config-Wizard/README.md

 It is developed for Algosystems S.A.

 # Installation
-Upload the ziped wizardbnd folder to Nagios under Admin / Manage Config Wizzards on the left panel
+Upload the ziped wizardbnd folder to Nagios under Admin / Manage Config Wizzards on the left panel.
+The application requires another project as a dependency wich can be found at: https://github.com/Algosystems-SA/nagios_wizard_python_toolbox

 # Usage
 You can upload a csv file containing a list of hosts their hostgroup and geolocation coordinates, it will parse the labels on the first line to map the values.